Central Auditory Processing Disorder Checklist

 Teenagers and Adult Checklist

-Common difficulties in teenagers and adults related to auditory processing disorder include:
+Common signs of auditory processing disorder in teenagers and adults include:

 - Talks louder than necessary